|Home||Guided tours||Routes and cabins||Useful tips||FAQs||About DNT||Join DNT|

 Try different garments to see which suits you best.
 In any case, you should choose intermediate garments to suit temperature and your level of activity.
 For instance, for moderate activity, you may need an intermediate garment, but for a high level of activity, you may need no intermediate garment.
 Nonetheless, for ski touring in the mountains, you should take along a spare wool sweater in your pack.

 3rd layer: Outer garments

 The outer garments provide wind protection yet let excess body warmth and moisture escape.
 Water repellency is an additional advantage.
 Windproof garments of cotton are often comfortable and let moisture escape, but are not waterproof.
 Garments with a membrane, such as Gore-Tex® are both windproof and water repellent and allow moisture to escape from the body, but easily can be clammy in winter.
-In winter, a high-quality treated or coated cotton or poplin jacket or anorak usually is best.
 It will transport moisture better than a garment with a synthetic membrane and consequently feels warmer.

 On your head

 Always take a cap, regardless of the season.
 Body warmth rises, and much of it is lost through the scalp.
 So a cap helps you stay warm.
 It should be of a material that doesn't hold moisture.
 The best caps are knitted of wool or wool-synthetic blends or windpoof caps.
 If your jacket doesn't have a hood, you can wear a windproof cap.